Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Iteration and Convergence

 With the large part of the technical work behind us, we are ready to construct the mapping which has Jacobian comparable to a suitable given quasilogarithmic potential.

-In a first case, the desired mapping $ f $ is found in the limit of a sequence of mappings $ f_m $, with each $ f_m $ the composition of $m$ mappings, each generated as the vector flow over a time step of length $ 1/m $ (modulo splicing the composition with normalizing dilations).
+In a first case, the desired mapping $ f $ is found in the limit of a sequence of mappings $ f_m $.
+Each $ f_m $ is the composition of $m$ time-$(1/m)$ flow mappings (modulo a minor technical detail that we save for later).
 The arguments consider the competition between the accumulation of a quantity in one direction, and the contracting effects of a diminishing time step in the other.
-We will see that, by keeping the size of our measures small enough, we have enough uniformity in our estimates so that the contracting effect of the time step dominates the process.
+Keeping the positive part of our measures small enough we will have enough uniformity in the estimates so that the squeeze from the time step dominates the process.